|Nutrition Facts (per serving)|

 Mint is a convenient and delicious way to add benefits to any sugary creation.
 Mint is largely known for helping ease digestion discomfort.
 Throughout history, we largely see mint being used in magic and medicine and not for culinary use.

-But have no fear, this minty chocolatey concoction is nothing less than magical in taste!
+But have no fear, this minty chocolaty concoction is nothing less than magical in taste.

 Try this syrup in milk or to flavor coffee, as a dessert sauce for cake or ice cream, or over fresh fruit.

-- 30 chocolate mint leaves, rinsed, patted dry, and torn into pieces (You may substitute plain mint).
+30 fresh leaves chocolate mint, or regular mint, rinsed, patted dry, and torn into pieces

-- When ready to use drizzle over your favorite desserts, make your traditional hot chocolates with a twist or simply add to your baked goods for a minty surprise.
+When ready to use drizzle over your favorite desserts, or make your traditional hot chocolate with a twist, or simply add to your baked goods for a minty surprise.